cs0320-f25/typescript-csv-braydendiu05/README.md

 3) Compared to past assignments, this one had less concrete direction and a more design freedom as I wasn’t starting from concepts I already knew well.
 The biggest surprise was the header row failing a tuple schema, which made me treat schema mode as “data rows only” and never throw on validation.
 As for the bugs, I changed parseCSV’s signature and broke run-parser.ts (fixed by updating the call and handling the union); my first error reporting was too vague, so I switched to {row, messages, raw}; and I hit one path issue in tests fixed by writing files with path.join(__dirname, …).
 Avoiding as casts, not logging from the parser, and keeping tests tiny and focused kept the rest under control.
 ### Design Choices
+For this sprint, my main design choice was to keep the parser simple and flexible while separating concerns.
+The parser itself only handles splitting rows and cells, leaving validation and type conversion entirely to the caller through a Zod schema.
+This way, the parser remains agnostic to the actual data format and different callers can supply schemas suited to their needs.
+I also chose to return structured error objects instead of throwing exceptions so that parsing can continue even if some rows fail validation.
+Finally, I preserved the original behavior of returning string[][] when no schema is provided, ensuring backward compatibility while adding schema support as an optional feature.

 ### 1340 Supplement